 - SilverCloud supporters often come from varied backgrounds; training should therefore be adaptable, to suit their varied needs.
 Supporters should be able to choose what training content is relevant to them.

 - While the research and evidence behind SilverCloud is important, supporter training should focus more on practical areas such as how to navigate the platform, engage clients and write reviews.

-A clear solution emerged for us that could address all these issues – to house the training online, in what was previously the supporter help center.
-To this end we created a new Supporter Learning Center, to house both the training materials and several other resources.
+A clear solution emerged for us that could address all these issues – to house the training online, in what was previously the supporter help centre.
+To this end we created a new Supporter Learning Centre, to house both the training materials and several other resources.